 This TED Talk by neuroanatomist Dr. Jill Bolte Taylor is the perfect example of a well implemented prop.
 Dr. Taylor wanted to explain the difference between hemispheres in the brain.
 So what did she do?
 She brought out a real human brain.

-Now you don't have to be as dramatic as Dr. Taylor, however if you are, the audience certainly won't forget it any time soon.
-For the record: a prop doesn't have to be as crazy as this, it can be something as simple as a whiteboard.
+Dr. Taylor, because of her bold prop usage, left the audience with a presentation they certainly won't forget any time soon.
+Still, a prop doesn't have to be as crazy as this.
+It can be something as simple as a whiteboard.

 Is there anything more boring than a person on a stage clicking through a page full of bland, white slides?
 No matter how good the content is, it's about as entertaining as watching paint dry.

 The way to combat this is with movement.
 Transitions, animations and movement of any sort can perk up your audience and make things feel more dynamic.
 This is super important when you're presenting webinars or any online presentation.

 Use GIFs, animating different elements, creating smooth transitions between slides, or even experimenting with interactive infographics and charts can help breathe some life into your presentation.

 Finding the right balance can be tricky, but presentation tools like Prezi, Genially, Envato Elements, and Visme offer templates to give you a guide.

 You might have your own markers of a successful presentation—whether people laughed, or followed you on Twitter, or sent you an email saying how smart and attractive you are.
 That's all well and good, however the best way to measure the success of your presentation is with a post-event survey.